shycopney44/W_S5M4_Project/README.md

   ---

 1. **Form a proper URL** using your JavaScript skills, and then use Axios to initiate a GET request to the URL.
 Make sure to request weather for the correct city!
+You can find out which city got selected by inspecting `event.target.value` inside your event listener.

 1. Use Axios to make a GET request to the API.